amakukha/PyPDP11/README.md

   1. Run the file `pdp11.py` with Python.
   2. Press button `Start routine` to run the OS.

-Note: Unix V6 used `chdir` command instead of `cd`.
+Notes: Unix V6 used `chdir` command instead of `cd`.
 Issuing `stty -lcase` is needed to enable lowercase output.
 Instead of `Ctrl+C`, press Backspace if you want to halt execution of a program.

 If you want to export the disk image for whatever reason, don't forget to issue the `sync` command first (it flushes the delayed I/O to disk).